precice/preeco-orga/guidelines/guidelines-application-cases.md

   - [ ] how to clean the case
   - [ ] how the case was created (e.g. how geometries and meshes were created)
 - [ ] B.3: The preCICE configuration passes the [offline check](tooling-builtin.html#configuration-check)

+{% note %}
+To guarantee a low entry barrier, it should not be necessary to install any additional tools only to fulfil the bronze guidelines (such as the config visualizer or some formatter).
+{% endnote %}

 ### Silver